1109 Elmwood Avenue, Buffalo NY 14222

-Giovanni Brass’s grandfather, Italico Brass (1870–1943), is the one who gave the artistically inclined youngster his nickname of Tintoretto, which the family later shortened to Tinto.
+Giovanni Brass’s grandfather, Italico Brass (14 December 1870 – 16 August 1943), bestowed upon the artistically inclined youngster the sobriquet Tintoretto, which the family soon shortened to Tinto.
 Italico was an art dealer as well as a well-known Venetian artist, and here are some samples of his works, all grabbed from other sites, which are hereby linked.
 I also include some tidbits from other sites discovered by a quick Google search.
+Just now I learn that he was also a scenographer!
+The ties are getting closer, indeed!

 Carnevale in piazzetta, Venezia